steeles/WC_sequence/README.md

 We will get ITI sensitivity by applying a gate on the inputs based on ITI, ie \cite{Wehr2005} figure 1a

+Got the habituator to work! we're going to scale all the a1 inputs by a habituation function (it kicks in as soon as stim offsets... maybe it should be activity dependent but we can model that later, this equation is basically just the recover from adaptation for SFA I think) It COULD also be the DECAY of an active sustained NMDA powered INHIBITION, that could explain a really fast onset and a slow decay for the ITI gating long lasting inhibitory current I think...

 branch 'modularizing':
 Author: Sara Steele <sara.steele14@gmail.com>
 Date:   Thu Mar 19 12:54:00 2015 -0400